 - The company’s business goals for the product.

 What’s in a Product Strategy?

-An effective product strategy should include the following;
+An effective product strategy should include the following:

 A product vision (written as a product vision statement) describes the long-term mission for your product.
 These are typically written as concise, aspirational statements to articulate what the company hopes the product will achieve.
 For this reason, a product vision should remain static.

 For example, Google’s early vision statement for its search engine was, “Organize the world’s information and make it universally accessible and useful.”